Hess Corporation: Sale of downstream assets

-Hess in Guyana and acquisition by Chevron
+Hess in Guyana

 In April 2015, ExxonMobil announced its discovery of a significant oil reserve off the coast of Guyana in South America.
 At the time, it was estimated to contain more than 700 million barrels of oil.
 Hess began acquiring interest in the reserve in 2018.
 By 2022, estimates were increased to 11 billion barrels.

+Acquisition by Chevron

 In October 2023, Chevron Corporation announced that it would acquire Hess Corporation in an all-stock deal for $53 billion, or $60 billion including debt.
 Since this would give Chevron control of Hess' 30% interest in the Guyana oil fields, Exxon protested and claimed to have a right of first refusal to acquire those assets.

 In March 2024, Exxon and CNOOC, the third partner in the offshore Stabroek block, filed arbitration cases with the International Chamber of Commerce to stop the deal.
 Hess shareholders, meanwhile, approved the acquisition that May.
 The arbitration hearing was heard in May 2025.

-In September 2024, the Federal Trade Commission conditioned approval of the merger upon John B. Hess being prohibited from serving on the company's board due to his past communications with OPEC.
+In September 2024, under the Biden Administration, the Federal Trade Commission conditioned approval of the merger upon John B. Hess being prohibited from serving on the company's board of directors due to his past communications with OPEC.After the transition to the Trump Administration in 2025, the reshuffled FTC lifted the prohibition on Hess joining Chevron's board on July 17, 2025, just one day before the completion of the merger.

-On July 18, 2025, Chevron reported that it completed its purchase of Hess Corporation.
+On July 18, 2025, Chevron reported that it completed its purchase of Hess Corporation and Hess was subsequently appointed to Chevron's board of directors.